 Sara H. Qualls, Ph.D., ABPP

 Since 1984, Dr. Qualls has been a member of the Psychology faculty.
-She served as Department Chair (1993-2000), Director of Clinical Training (1987-96; 2004-07) and Director of the UCCS Aging Center (2016-2018).
-She teaches primarily at the graduate level, maintains a lab of research mentees, and conducts research on the caregiver program within the department's training clinic, the UCCS Aging Center.
-Other campus roles include Director of the Gerontology Center, and Faculty Director of the Lane Center for Academic Health Sciences.
-Dr. Qualls is currently serving as the Associate Director of Clinical Training.
+She served as Department Chair (1993-2000), Director of Clinical Training (1987-96; 2004-07), Director of the UCCS Aging Center (2016-2018), and Associate Director of Clinical Training (2021-2023).
+She teaches primarily at the graduate level, maintains a lab of research mentees (but is taking no new ones), and conducts research on the caregiver program within the department's training clinic, the UCCS Aging Center.

 Areas of Interest

 Mental health and aging, family caregiving, integrated healthcare, senior housing and wellness, technology and aging.

 Dr. Qualls recently has taught PSY 1100 (Professions of Psychology), PSY 5220 (Psychology of Aging 2), PSY 6730 (Cultural and Family Diversity), PSY 6610 (Clinical Geropsychology: Settings and Contexts of Practice), PSY 6740 (Clinical Supervision) and PSY 6930 (Clinical Supervision and Consultation).
 She also trains students at the UCCS Aging Center to provide caregiver interventions.

 Dr. Qualls is a clinical psychologist who has provided clinical in various settings including a private practice for 23+ years, in integrated care settings such as senior housing, and at the UCCS Aging Center.
 She also has served as an organizational consultant assisting with strategic planning for non-profits and academic units.